dechamps/FlexASIO/BACKENDS.md

 if that's really the case in practice.
 The DirectSound backend has been observed to [behave very poorly][issue29] with small buffer sizes on the input side, making it a poor choice for low-latency capture use cases.

+The DirectSound backend exposes "virtual" devices called *"Primary Sound Capture Driver"* and *"Primary Sound Driver"*.
+These virtual devices automatically track the Windows audio device selected as "default" in the Windows audio control panel, and will redirect the stream transparently if that setting changes.

 Modern versions of Windows implement the DirectSound API by using WASAPI Shared internally, making this backend a "second-class citizen" compared to WASAPI and